 The contents of the exam will be determined by the graduate adviser with the approval of the graduate coordinator.
 The graduate faculty adviser will:

-1) request exam questions from each full-time faculty within the Department of Civil and Geomatics Engineering who taught courses listed on the Candidate’s approved Advancement to Candidacy petition, and
+1. request exam questions from each full-time faculty within the Department of Civil and Geomatics Engineering who taught courses listed on the Candidate’s approved Advancement to Candidacy petition, and

-2) prepare a draft exam for review and comment by other graduate faculty and the graduate coordinator.
+2. prepare a draft exam for review and comment by other graduate faculty and the graduate coordinator.

-3) request from faculty the corresponding rubrics for grading after the exam content has been finalized (approved by the graduate coordinator).
+3. request from faculty the corresponding rubrics for grading after the exam content has been finalized (approved by the graduate coordinator).

+The exam will consist of two parts that include the areas of study pertaining to the courses taken by the candidate.
+The exam will be administered during a period of up to 8 hours.
+The morning exam session will be closed-book (a specified number of crib sheets or formulas will be provided by the examiner) and the afternoon session will be open-book.

 Continued